 What Happens During GI Luminal Stenting?

-Endoscopy for GI luminal stenting is usually performed as an outpatient procedure at Jewish Hospital.
+Endoscopy for GI luminal stenting is usually performed as an outpatient procedure.
 Upon checking in, you will be escorted to the “pre-op” area where an IV will be placed and nurses will take down your medical information.
 Afterwards, you will meet with an anesthesiologist to discuss the sedation used for the procedure.

 You will then be taken to a procedure room and connected to monitors that will monitor your blood pressure, heart rate and blood oxygen levels throughout the course of the procedure.
 Once this is finished, you will then be sedated for the duration of the procedure (not awakening until after it is complete).
 The procedure takes an average of 20-40 minutes to complete.